Does Memory Matter? 4GB versus 8GB versus 16GB in Gaming

 So what’s going on here?
 Well, our theory is that because games are still coded as 32-bit applications, which cannot take advantage of more than 4GB, it’s simply impossible for them to benefit from additional memory unless the system itself has a number of other applications running.
 And for our tests, we of course had nothing extraneous running in the background.

 What should the gaming audience take away from this first set of tests?
-Even though 4GB appears to run more than adequately, in our opinion, it's better to be safe than sorry - although not all games can take advantage of more than 4GB of RAM, if you tend to run a lot of applications in the background, you may find that your system as a whole will quickly run out of memory with just 4GB.
-We've also found that using dual graphics cards can require additional system memory, so 4GB wouldn't be ideal for that scenario.
-But for budget gamers who want a system to grow with, we strongly recommend just picking up one 4GB stick today, investing the $35 saved in a better video card, and checking back in six months to see if memory prices have come back down to earth [Update: it's nearly five months since we first published this article, RAM prices actually began to drop after a two-year rise, returning to where they were in 2013!]
+Even though 4GB appears to run more than adequately, in our opinion, it’s better to be safe than sorry.
+Although not all games can take advantage of more than 4GB of RAM, if you tend to run a lot of applications in the background, you may find that your system as a whole will quickly run out of memory with just 4GB.
+We’ve also found that using dual graphics cards can require additional system memory, so 4GB wouldn’t be ideal for that scenario.
+But for budget gamers who want a system to grow with, we strongly recommend just picking up one 4GB stick today, investing the $35 saved in a better video card, and checking back in six months to see if memory prices have come back down to earth.
+[Update: 18 months after we first published this article, RAM prices actually began to drop after a two-year rise, returning to where they were in 2013!]

 We know many readers simply won’t believe the numbers we’ve generated here.
 Surely, putting more money into a system must have benefits, right?
 Well, we weren’t satisfied either, which is why we decided to conduct an even more extensive set of tests, on a different test system, with 4GB, 8GB, and 16GB on board.
 Read on for our results!